joacorapela/pystarters2021/instructions/solutions.md

    `git add doPlotsCodeFromHellImproved.py`

-   `git commit -m "Plotting two regions"`
+   `git commit -m "Plotting two panels"`

 3. To improve the plot I changed `plot_panel` to only plot the ylabel for the first column and the xlabel for the last row.
 File `code/src/plotting.py`